kkrakovych/database-maven-plugin/README.md

 - deploy scripts after source code validation.

 Configuration in pom.xml defines:
-- database
+- database;
-- schemes if any
+- schemes if any;
-- groups of database objects
+- groups of database objects;
   - type of objects within a group
   - location of the group in repository
 - location of database objects within repository;
 - location of DDL (Data Definition Language) and DML (Data Manipulation Language) scripts;
-- order for execution of groups of scripts;
+- order for execution of groups of scripts.

 #### Oracle

-0. Fail fast in case of any issue
+0. Fail fast in case of any issue;
-1. Execute scripts before source code processing
+1. Execute scripts before source code processing;
-2. Execute source code processing
+2. Execute source code processing.
+   Supported objects are: functions, package specifications and bodies, procedures, triggers, type specifications and bodies, and views;
-3. Execute scripts after source code processing
+3. Execute scripts after source code processing.

 #### PostgreSQL

-N.B.
-Support for PostgreSQL is very limited at the moment.
+0. Fail fast in case of any issue;
+1. Execute scripts before source code processing;
+2. Execute source code processing.
+   Supported objects are: functions, triggers, and views;
+3. Execute scripts after source code processing.

+#### ClickHouse

-0. Fail fast in case of any issue
+0. Fail fast in case of any issue;
-1. Execute scripts processing
+1. Execute scripts before source code processing;
+2. Execute source code processing.
+   Supported objects are: materialized views and views;
+3. Execute scripts after source code processing.

+P.S.
+No source code dropping.
+P.P.S.
+The migration script is based on unix shell scripts.

 ## How to add the plugin to database maven build